 Recognizing his potential to help.
 William selflessly gave to others in need through charitable organizations, and soon realized he could do more through education.
 Forming the first Youth Offender “Rehabilitation Through Education Group” on death row.
 William held lectures on the yard that taught accepting responsibility, self reflection, atonement, and owning your failures, which resonate in every walk of life.
 From the streets to the boardroom.
 Soon he would expand his lectures to MBA programs where he shared his eye-opening, thought-provoking narrative on ethics, professional conduct, prison life, the ramifications of destructive behavior, and the rewards of constructive rehabilitation.

-The warden of San Quentin hires William to be the first Inmate Disabilities Assistant Worker on death row (IDAP).
+In 2013 the warden of San Quentin hires William to be the first Inmate Disabilities Assistant Worker on death row (IDAP).
 His assignment?

 To provide care for the elderly prisoners on death row with disabilities on a special yard with an extremely high number of serial killer’s.
 It is on this yard, surrounded by some of the worst killers in history that William’s background, observational skills and ability to read criminals serve a higher purpose.
 Over the next decade, he forms relationships with serial killer’s with one end in mind.
 To learn everything he can about them, their subculture, habits, behavioral traits, reasoning, and their crimes in order to educate the public, and possibly bring closure to a victims family by solving a cold case

-A Federal Court throws out William’s conviction and sentence.
+In 2017 a Federal Court throws out William’s conviction and sentence.
 Calling it a “travesty of justice”, and orders him to be retried or release in 120 days.
 Unfortunately those 120 days have now eclipsed 5 years and he remains in a cell at San Quentin prison.
 Never straying from what he believes in about rehabilitation, education, and transformation no matter the circumstances.

 In 2018 he released his memoir Escape Artist, and has finished 4 other books.
 The first which will be released in 2023, a true-crime portrait of one of the most depraved and vicious serial killers in history, and William uses his expertise on human behavior and serial killers to solve a number of cold case murders.